djndl1/CSNotes/os/concepts/processes_threads.md

 #### Monitor

 - **monitor**: a higher-level synchronization primitive rather than the hard-to-use-and-easy-to-make-a-mistake mutexes and semaphores.
 A monitor is a colletion of procedure, variables and data structures that are all grouped together in a special kind of module or package.
 Only one task can be active in a monitor at any instant.
 Monitors are a programming-language construct.
 It is up to the compiler to implement mutual exclusion on monitor entries.

-The automatic mutual exclusion on monitor procedures guarantees that if the producer inside a monitor procedure discovers that the buffer is full, it will be able to complete the `wait` operation without having to worry about the possibility that the scheduler may switch to the consumer just before the `wait` completes, that is, a signal is never lost (in case where a consumer is about to wait after knowing the condition is not met).
+1. Only one proess can be in the monitor at a time.
+A process acquires the mutex upon enter.
+The acquisition and release of the mutex is automatic on enter and exit.

+2. Mutual exclusion is not enough.
+A monitor adds `signal` and `wait` condvar procedures for synchronization.
+  - `wait` causes the calling process to block and allows another process blocking at the entry to enter now, typical condvar behavior.
+  - `signal`: wakes up a `wait`ing process before exiting the monitor.
+  - the key is the automatic mutual exclusion conbined with `wait`: as long as a process is running inside a monitor, it has the mutex. `wait ` and `signal` are not simple `sleep` and `wakeup`: they have implicit acquire-release operations on the mutex and no activity from the producer before a consumer calling `wait` actually goes to sleep because there IS a mutex held by the consumer.

 ```basic
 monitor ProducerConsumer